prebid/prebid.github.io/prebid-mobile/prebid-mobile.md

 ---
 layout: page
 title: How it Works?
-description: How does Prebid Mobile work?
+description: How Does Prebid Mobile Work?
 pid: 0
 is_top_nav: yeah
 top_nav_section: prebid-mobile